 Rub the roast with olive oil and season generously with salt and pepper.

-Place on sheet tray with the fatty side up, broil for 7 minutes, remove
+Place on sheet tray with the fatty side up, broil for 7 minutes, remove from oven, flip meat over, return to oven, broil another 7 minutes.

 While the meat is taking on a gorgeous color and texture, prepare the vegetables.
 Star by washing and slicing the apples, peel and cut the sweet potatoes and onions into wedges.